Election-Tech-Initiative/electionguard/docs/use_cases/Rescans_and_Recounts.md

-# Using ElectionGuard with Paper Ballot Rescans and Recounts
+# Rescans and Recounts

 !!! warning
     This is a documented but not currently implemented capability.
 See the [Roadmap](../overview/Roadmap.md) for implementation details and status.

 ## Overview